CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md

     ```
 > **Note**: If you exited the session in which you declared values for $webappName and $resourcegroupname , you need to declare that with their name.

-7. In the Azure Portal, navigate back to the Web Application fabmedical-web-UniqueId and open the **Container settings** Blade.
+7. In the Azure Portal, navigate back to the Web Application fabmedical-web-UniqueId and open the **Container settings** blade.

    Fill in the following data in the Container blade: